whria78/skinimagecrawler/README.md

 prohibit_site=['dermnet.com']
 </code></pre>

-*** If website does not allow the use of image even for personal, non-commercial, and reserach purpose, modify line 16 (prohibit_site).
+*** If website does not allow the use of images for any purpose, add the site to the option (prohibit_site).

 ## Result (2019-10-31)